Azure/azure-powershell/src/RedisCache/RedisCache/help/New-AzRedisCache.md

 ### Example 5: Configure data persistence for a Premium Azure Cache for Redis

 Persistence writes Redis data into an Azure Storage account that you own and manage.
-So before configuring data persistence you need storage account (https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
+So before configuring data persistence you need to have [storage account] (https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-powershell) in same resource group.
 Choose a storage account in the same region and subscription as the cache, and a Premium Storage account is recommended because premium storage has higher throughput.

-    For setting up data persistence, need to specifies Redis Configuration settings.
+For setting up data persistence, there is need to specifies Redis Configuration settings.
 For RDB back up enabled :-
     - rdb-backup-enabled (Set true or false)
-       - rdb-storage-connection-string (Go to your Storage account.
-In left coloumn select Access keys.
-Then click on Show keys and copy any connection string from there.)
+    - rdb-storage-connection-string (Go to your **Storage account** on portal.
+In left coloumn select **Access keys**.
+Then click on **Show keys** and copy any **connection string** from there.)
     - rdb-backup-frequency (Set a backup interval in minutes.
 You can only choose from - 15, 30, 60, 360, 720 and 1440 minutes.)

 ```
 PS C:\>New-AzRedisCache -ResourceGroupName "MyGroup" -Name "MyCache" -Location "Central US" -Size P1 -Sku "Premium" -RedisConfiguration @{"rdb-backup-enabled" = "true"; "rdb-storage-connection-string" = "DefaultEndpointsProtocol=https;AccountName=demoaccount;AccountKey=QdcckhAuPxEPKOSrw6vGv4MG+Nqm+tOuLOMncQfS0tYLl05auuo00zemdO70EMgTkAZhAHR7eUwHZA31K2oLQQ==;EndpointSuffix=core.windows.net"; "rdb-backup-frequency" = "30"}